GRIT-RBSim/GRIT/README.md

 N.B.
 If you publish the results of calculations using GRIT, please reference the package using

 [1] Renyi CHEN, Gongjie LI, and Molei TAO.
 "GRIT: a package for structure-preserving simulations of gravitationally interacting rigid-bodies."
-ApJ 919 50 (2021), preprint arXiv:2103.12767 [[arxiv]](https://arxiv.org/abs/2103.12767)
+ApJ, 919, 50 (2021), arXiv:2103.12767 [[arxiv]](https://arxiv.org/abs/2103.12767)